justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-discount-rule-type/README.md

 }
 ```

 > Implement any conditions here that must be true for a discount rule to be applied.
-In our example, we check for whether the order contains at least ten items.
+In our example, we check that the order contains at least ten items.
 >
-> The `CommerceOrder` object represents all kinds of information about the order being evaluated.
+> The `CommerceOrder` object represents a variety of information about the order being evaluated.
 See [CommerceOrder.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrder.java) and [CommerceOrderModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderModel.java) to find more information you can get from a `CommerceOrder`.

 #### Add the Language Key to `Language.properties`

-Add the language key and its value to a [Language.properties](./liferay-j1e4.zip/j1e4-impl/src/main/resources/content/Language.properties) file within the module:
+Add the language key and its value to a [Language.properties](./liferay-m6a8.zip/m6a8-impl/src/main/resources/content/Language.properties) file within the module:

 ```
-has-at-least-ten-products-total=Has at least ten products total
+has-at-least-ten-products-total=Has at least ten products total.
 ```

 > See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.